Pyrenean Foothills (Mediterranean France)

 Day 4: Rivesaltes to Quillan

 We start by heading to Tuchan, where you have the option of detouring up the Château d’Aguilar (261m).
-This leads us through the vineyards into the gorge of the Grau de Padern to Cucugnan at the base of the Château de Quéribus (612m) and onto Duilhac overlooked by the Château de Peyrepertuse (699m).
-This is truly wonderful riding through rural France.
+This leads you through the vineyards into the gorge of the Grau de Padern and to Cucugnan at the base of the Château de Quéribus (612m).
+You’ll then head to Duilhac which is overlooked by the Château de Peyrepertuse (699m).
+This is truly wonderful riding through rural, unspoiled France.

-A short climb over the Col d’en Guilhem (498m) lines you up for a spectacular descent into the Gorge De Galamus on a narrow road that has been hewn into the cliffs of this deep canyon – this is a real highlight of this cycling holiday.
+A short climb over the Col d’en Guilhem (498m) lines you up for a spectacular descent into the Gorge De Galamus.
+You’ll ride on a narrow road that’s been hewn into the cliffs of this deep canyon – this is a real highlight of the week.
 Our final (optional) climb to the Col de Saint-Louis (696m) is another remarkable bit of road building, gaining altitude with loop-the-loops and some challenging gradients.
-From here it is downhill to our hotel in Quillan, where we will spend the next two nights.
+From here it’s downhill to our hotel in Quillan, where we spend the next two nights.

 Easier route: 96km with 1150m ascent